Billy-Spearman-WCCI/RaceCarExtension/README.md

 * When you think your feature branch is ready:
     * Do another `git fetch; git merge origin/main; git status`, and then do any necessary adds/commits/pushes.
     * Go onto GitHub and create a Pull Request.
-    * Have the others on your team review the change and then accept your code and merge it into main.
+    * Have the others on your team review the change and then accept the Pull Request and merge it into main.
-    * Then everyone on the team should do a `git fetch; git merge origin/main; git status` on their machines (i.e. in the feature branch they're working on)
+    * Then everyone on the team should do a `git fetch; git merge origin/main; git status` on their machines (i.e. in the feature branch they're working on).
+If they happen to be working on multiple feature branches (and they should *not* be), then do the `git merge origin/main` on each such branch.
 * When you're ready to start a new feature branch:
     * `git checkout main; git fetch; git merge origin/main` (or you could be lazy and just do `git checkout main; git pull`)